-The coronavirus (COVID-19) pandemic has created economic and financial disruptions globally and has led governmental authorities to take unprecedented measures to mitigate the spread of the disease, including travel bans, border closings, business closures, quarantines and shelter-in-place orders, and to take actions designed to stabilise markets and promote economic growth.
+Since March 2020, the coronavirus (COVID-19) pandemic has created economic and financial disruptions globally and has led governmental authorities to take unprecedented measures to mitigate the spread of the disease, including travel bans, border closings, business closures, quarantines and shelter-in-place orders, and to take actions designed to stabilise markets and promote economic growth.

 From an operational perspective, the ICE Group and the Company have continued to operate and there are no plans to close any business operations as a result of the COVID-19 pandemic.
-However, due to the COVID-19 pandemic, preventative measures have been taken and contingency plans implemented, and currently most employees are working remotely.
-In accordance with recently amended UK Government guidance, the Company is currently requiring that all employees who can work from home to do so.
-Recognising that some employees cannot reasonably work from home, our office remains open with a rotation schedule and social distancing measures in place.
-The Company continues to monitor government mandates in determining office re-openings, re-closures and work-related travel.
+However, due to the COVID-19 pandemic, preventative measures have been taken and contingency plans implemented, and in accordance with UK Government guidance many employees worked remotely for much of 2021.